 - May only work for a few weeks

-These best outdoor rope lights come in eight very bright colors, and they include six different lighting modes that allows you to switch them out to meet your needs.
+This LED rope light comes in eight very bright colors, and the rope light includes six different lighting modes that allows you to switch them out to meet your needs.
 There is a small remote included that lets you remotely control the brightness levels, colors, speed, modes, and on or off.
 This makes these rope lights ideal for decorating for holidays or for jazzing up your backyard.
 These are extendable units that allow you to connect up to 65 feet of lights, and they’re flexible enough to bed.

-- Comes in several colors and lighting modes
+- Rope light comes in several colors and lighting modes

 - Can control the settings via remote